2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

 -

-- Larger 12.3-inch touchscreen with wireless Apple CarPlay and Android Auto.
+- Twelve 12.3-inch touchscreen with wireless Apple CarPlay and Android Auto

-- Advanced Multi-Terrain Select system with driving modes for mud, sand, and rocks.
+- Multi-Terrain Select for mud, sand, and rocks

-- Heated seats and steering wheel for added comfort.
+- Heated seats and steering wheel in case it gets cold out there

 Interesting Options:

-- Multi-Terrain Monitor: Cameras that let you see exactly what’s going on under the vehicle.
+- Multi-Terrain Monitor: Cameras that show exactly what is happening under the vehicle (pretty cool!)

-- Accessory Packages: Roof racks, rock rails, and other overlanding goodies.
+- Accessory Packages: Roof racks, rock rails, and other overlanding good stuff.

-Toyota also offers a range of paint colors that harken back to classic Land Cruisers, like Ice Cap and Trail Dust (although we wish there were more).
+Technically, Toyota also offers paint colors inspired by classic Land Cruisers, such as Ice Cap and Trail Dust (though we wish they were expanded).

 How Does it Drive?

-Behind the wheel, the 2025 Land Cruiser strikes a balance between comfort and capability.
-It’s not a sports car (well duh), but it feels confident on pavement, with a surprisingly smooth ride for something built to tackle the wild.
-The hybrid engine delivers strong low-end torque, making it easy to navigate steep trails or overtake on the highway.
+Behind the wheel, the 2025 Land Cruiser is quite competent and comfortable.
+It’s not a sports car (well, duh), but it maintains composure on the road, and although built for the wild, it rides fairly smoothly.
+The hybrid delivers strong low-end torque, which comes in handy when navigating steep trails or overtaking the slow pokes on the Interstate.

 Off-Road Capability

-- Multi-Terrain Select: Adjusts the traction system for different surfaces like mud, sand, and rocks.
+- Multi-Terrain Select: Activates different modes to optimize traction for surfaces like mud, sand, and rocks.

-- Crawl Control: Acts like off-road cruise control, managing throttle and braking for you.
+- Crawl Control: Functions as off-road cruise control, controlling throttle and braking for you.

-- Downhill Assist: Keeps things steady on steep descents.
+- Downhill Assist: Maintains a steady pace on steep descents.

-- Approach/Departure Angles: 31 degrees in the front and 22 degrees in the rear.
+- Approach / Departure Angles: 31 degrees front; 22 degrees rear.

-While it’s not as hardcore as the old 70 Series (RIP), it’s more than capable for most adventures.
-Plus, the hybrid system ensures you don’t have to carry a Jerry can every 50 miles.
+It’s no 70 Series (RIP), but it still has the legs for most adventures.
+In addition, the hybrid system means you don’t have to tote a Jerry can every 50 miles.

 The Competition